-Receiving probation is often the best possible sentence in a criminal case.
-This is a non-custodial sentence imposed by a judge that allows the convicted person, or probationer, to live in the community rather than go to prison.
-A probation officer (or PO) supervises the probationer during their sentence.
+Receiving probation is sometimes the best possible sentence in a criminal case.
+This is a non-custodial sentence imposed by a judge that allows the convicted person, or probationer, to live in the community rather than go to jail or prison.
+A probation officer (or PO) supervises the probationer during their probationary term.
 The terms of supervision can require the probationer to meet certain court-imposed conditions, such as:

 - Reporting regularly to their probation officer;